Contextual Bandits with Budgeted Information Reveal: INTRODUCTION

-Studies in (iii) include both delayed feedback in MAB \citep{joulani2013online, bistritz2019online, pike2018bandits} and contextual bandit \citep{zhou2019learning,vernade2020linear}.
-In the case of {\em bounded} delays, \cite{zhou2019learning} derived a regret bound of $\widetilde{\mathcal{O}}((d + \sqrt{dD_{\max}})\sqrt{T})$, where $D_{\max}$ is an upper bound on delays and $d$ is the context dimension.
-In the case of {\em stochastic} delays, \cite{zhou2019learning} established a regret bound of $\widetilde{\mathcal{O}}((\sqrt{d\mu} +\sqrt{d\sigma}+d)\sqrt{T})$, where $\mu$ and $\sigma$ are the delay mean and a parameter to characterize the tail of delay, respectively, and \cite{vernade2020linear} provide a regret bound of $\widetilde{\mathcal{O}}(1/\tau_m\sqrt{dT})$, where $\tau_m = \mathbb{P}(D_1 \leq m)$, $D_1$ is the reward delay of the first action, and $m$ is upper bound on delay.
-In terms of the lower bounds, \cite{dani2008stochastic} and \cite{abbasi2011improved} developed UCB-based algorithms with $\widetilde{\mathcal{O}}(d\sqrt{T})$ worst-case regret bound, where $d$ is the context dimension, and this is minimax optimal up to logarithmic factors, as proved by \cite{dani2008stochastic} for the infinite number of arms. \cite{chu2011contextual} derived a lower bound $\Omega(\sqrt{dT})$ for the finite number of arms.
-The order of our regret bound is tight (optimal) up to a logarithmic factor compared to the lower bound of \cite{chu2011contextual}.
+Studies in (iii) include both delayed feedback in MAB \citep{joulani2013online, bistritz2019online, pike2018bandits} and contextual bandit \citep{zhou2019learning,vernade2020linear, keyvanshokooh2023contextual}, where the delay patterns mostly fall into \emph{bounded} delays or \emph{stochastic} delays.
+However, in our problem, the delayed patterns are structured: unless the revealer takes an action, the recommender received no additional information.
+While applying algorithms from (iii) in our problem setting is feasible, our algorithm offers a significantly stronger theoretical guarantee.
+The order of our regret bound is tight (optimal) up to a logarithmic factor \citep{chu2011contextual}.
 Also, the delayed feedback only impacts our regret bound by an \emph{additive} factor of $\sum_{t=1}^T \beta_t$, which is of order $\mathcal{O}(\sqrt{T})$.
 Therefore, unlike \cite{zhou2019learning} and \cite{vernade2020linear}, our theoretical result removes the dependency of the delayed feedback effect on the context dimension $d$.

-\section{Problem Formulation}
+\section{PROBLEM FORMULATION}

 We start with the worst-case setting where the recommender \emph{never} observes any additional information \emph{unless} the revealer takes an action at each time step.
-When patients occasionally take pro-treatment actions on their, we expect the relative performance of our algorithm (with respect to the benchmark algorithms in \S~\ref{sec:experiments}) to stay the same.
+When patients occasionally take pro-treatment actions on their own, we expect the relative performance of our algorithm (with respect to the benchmark algorithms in Section \ref{sec:experiments}) to stay the same.
 In this section, we first introduce the contextual bandit problem and then discuss the setup of each agent.
 Lastly, we provide an overview of our proposed framework.